ACDC: 15th MEU Completes ACDC, Embarks Harpers Ferry

-U.S. Marines assigned to the 15th Marine Expeditionary Unit load a Joint Light Tactical Vehicle onto Landing Craft, Utility 1681 attached to Assault Craft Unit 1, at Puerto Princesa Port following the completion of Archipelagic Costal Defense Continuum on Palawan, Philippines, May 24, 2024.
-ACDC is a series of bilateral exchanges and training opportunities between U.S. Marines and Philippine Marines aimed at bolstering the Philippine Marine Corps’ Coastal Defense strategy while supporting modernization efforts of the Armed Forces of the Philippines.
-(U.S. Marine Corps photo by Cpl.
-Joseph Helms)
+U.S. Marine Corps Capt.
+Erik Lindskog, company commander of Alpha Company, Battalion Landing Team 1/5, 15th Marine Expeditionary Unit, leads a formation during a closing ceremony for Archipelagic Coastal Defense Continuum at Philippine Marine Corps Base Rodolfo, Puerto Princesa, Philippines, May 24, 2024.
+ACDC is a series of bilateral exchanges and training opportunities between U.S. Marines and Philippine Marines aimed at bolstering the Philippine Marine Corps' Coastal Defense strategy while supporting the modernization efforts of the Armed Forces of the Philippines.
+(U.S. Marine Corps photo by Lance Cpl.
+Peyton Kahle)

 |Date Taken: